 They called on the UK Government to work with international allies in this regard and to pressure the regime for the immediate release of those arrested in recent protests, all political prisoners and dual citizens.

-Jim Shannon MP; Dr Mattew Offord MP; Sir David Amess MP; Martin Vickers MP; Baroness Eaton DBE; Lord Cotter; Dr. Jocellyne Scutt, university professor, lawyer, writer and filmmaker; Lady Val Corbett; Margaret Owen OBE, human rights barrister specialising in women’s rights; Naghmeh Rajabi, co-President of the Association of Anglo-Iranian Professionals in the UK; and Laila Jazayeri, President of the Anglo-Iranian Women Association in the UK.
+Speakers at the conference included: Jim Shannon MP; Dr Mattew Offord MP; Sir David Amess MP; Martin Vickers MP; Baroness Eaton DBE; Lord Cotter; Dr Jocelynne Scutt, university professor, lawyer, writer and filmmaker; Lady Val Corbett; Margaret Owen OBE, human rights barrister specialising in women’s rights; Naghmeh Rajabi, co-President of the Association of Anglo-Iranian Professionals in the UK; and Laila Jazayeri, President of the Anglo-Iranian Women Association in the UK.

 British Committee for Iran Freedom